ADumbDoor/Swim-Mill-Revamped/README.md

 - [touch](https://man7.org/linux/man-pages/man1/touch.1.html) - to create your files
 - [htop](https://man7.org/linux/man-pages/man1/htop.1.html) - for if you want to see if any errant processes are still running
 - [kill](https://man7.org/linux/man-pages/man1/kill.1.html) - for if you find an errant process running
-- [ipcs](https://man7.org/linux/man-pages/man1/ipcs.1.html) - to check for any shared memory not freed
-- [ipcrm](https://man7.org/linux/man-pages/man1/ipcrm.1.html) - to clear any shared memory left after running your program (this is especially necessary if you're using the System V implementation)
 ### Useful information if you get stuck:
 - In order to compile on Unix/Linux machines, you may need to specify some compiler flags.
 Specifically -lrt needs to be near/at the end of your compile commands for working with shared memory.
 - It's worth checking that you have included any headers that you need at the top of your source files.
 If you find yourself being told that you are using functions implicitly without defining them, this is probably the culprit.